kasukur/AWS_CCP_Notes/README.md

 ## AWS Solution Architect Professional Notes

+## AWS DevOps Engineer Professional Notes

 ## [AWS Workshops/Labs](https://start.me/p/1kjb2D/new-page)

 More to follow...

 ## Disclaimer:
-> The information has been taken from the content in [acloudguru](https://acloudguru.com/)
+> The information has been taken from the content in [acloudguru](https://acloudguru.com/) for AWS Solution Architect Associate.
 >
 > I highly recommend you to purchase the course from [acloudguru](https://acloudguru.com/)
 >